jarviscanada/jarvis_data_eng_HachemZerban/linux_sql/README.md

 # Test

-The bash scripts were all tested manually on the centos os 7 terminal .
+The bash scripts were tested manually by running each one on the terminal and examining the output .

-Queries were tested manually on the Postgre database .
+Queries were tested manually on IDE by executing each query alone and examining the results.
 # Improvements

 1.Including the ability to obtain a list of software processes using resources usage.